bg_image

 Exclusion from school in the UK is not a matter of cost, but rather a decision made by the school or the governing body based on the need to ensure the safety and well-being of all students and staff.
 However, there may be some costs associated with the provision of alternative education for the student during the period of exclusion.
 If the local authority provides education for the excluded student, the costs are typically covered by the authority.
 If the school provides the education, the costs may be borne by the school or by the parents.
 It is important to note that the costs of exclusion are not just financial, but can also have significant social and emotional impacts on the student and their family.
 Exclusion can result in the student falling behind academically, feeling isolated or stigmatized, and experiencing negative long-term effects on their mental health and well-being.
 It is therefore important for schools and local authorities to work with families to prevent exclusion wherever possible and to provide appropriate support and guidance when exclusion is necessary.

-TMC Solicitors has a proven track record and extensive experience in handling a wide range of employment law cases.
-We have successfully represented clients in complex disputes, negotiations, and litigation related to employment issues.
+TMC Solicitors has extensive experience in handling a wide range of litigation cases, including civil, commercial, and employment disputes.
+We have successfully represented clients in various court proceedings and alternative dispute resolution methods.